This module is designed to ensure that you understand the overarching principles of global health strategies in promoting and improving public health.

 - Impact of public health on cardiac, pulmonary and vascular pathologies

-- Psychological and sociological aspects of living with disease
+- Psychological and sociological aspects of living with heart disease

-You will also consider the impact of lifestyle on health and introduce the risk factors for cardiovascular disease and the concept of risk assessment.
+You will also consider the impact of lifestyle on health, risk factors for cardiovascular disease and the concept of risk assessment.

 Learning and Teaching